Mongolian Green Party: 1990–2008

-Mongolia's first free and fair elections were held in 1990.
-The MGP received 1.23% of the total party vote, but won no seats in the People's Great Khural or the State Little Khural.
-After the ratification of the 1992 constitution and the establishment of an unicameral parliament, elections were held in June 1992.
-The MGP ran together with the Mongolian Democratic Party and the Mongolian National Progress Party and won 4 out of 76 seats.
+After the ratification of the 1992 constitution, elections were held for the new unicameral legislature, the State Great Khural, in June 1992.
+The MGP ran independently in the election but won no parliamentary seats.

 In the 1996 parliamentary election, the party was part of the opposition Democratic Union Coalition, which comprised the Mongolian Social Democratic Party, the Mongolian National Democratic Party, and the Mongolian Democratic Renaissance Party.
-The coalition won 50 out of 76 seats and formed a coalition government lasting from 1996 until the 2000 elections.
-By June 2000, there were a total of four Democratic prime ministers since 1996.
-These four years were politically unstable as there were frequent government crises and resignations.
+The coalition won 50 out of 76 seats and formed a coalition government lasting from 1996 until the 2000 parliamentary elections.
+No MGP-affiliates won a seat in the election.
+Due to political instability and cabinet crises, by June 2000, there were a total of four prime ministers since 1996.

 Amidst the political chaos, leading figure of the 1990 revolution and MP Sanjaasürengiin Zorig was assassinated at his home in October 1998.
-This led to a group of politicians in the coalition including Zorig's sister Sanjaasürengiin Oyuun to split off and found the Civil Will Party (CWP).
+This led to a group of politicians in the coalition including Zorig's sister Sanjaasürengiin Oyun to split off and found the Civil Will Party (CWP).

 The MGP ran together with the CWP for the 2000 parliamentary election, and together won 1 out of 76 seats in the State Great Khural.
-The Civil Will Party would later merge with Republican Party for the 2004 elections, founding the Civil Will–Republican Party.
-Before the elections, the party split in April 2004, and was dissolved in 2006.
-The MGP won no seats in the 2004 parliamentary election.
+The Civil Will Party would later merge with Republican Party for the 2004 elections, founding the short-lived Civil Will–Republican Party.
+The MGP ran on its own and won no seats in the 2004 parliamentary election.